saurabhp75/supabird/README.md

-# Nextjs app using Supabase and
+# Nextjs app using Supabase and:

 - TailwindCSS.
 - Shadcn.